lkahane/lkahane.github.io/README.md

 The book emphasizes the intuition of regression methodology and provides a hands-on approach, as well as helpful end-of-chapter summaries and questions to consolidate learning.
 This new edition has been substantially revised and enhanced, with features including the following:

-Fully updated to show procedures in R, SPSS®, and Stata® Color images and substantially revised visual presentation A suite of online resources including data sets, software instructions, and PowerPoint slides for instructors New and updated examples throughout
+-Fully updated to show procedures in R, SPSS®, and Stata® -Color images and substantially revised visual presentation -A suite of online resources including data sets, software instructions, and PowerPoint slides for instructors -New and updated examples throughout
-Expanded material to help students overcome "math anxiety" Expanded material on multicollinearity, heteroskedasticity, and robust standard errors This well-paced book is ideal for advanced undergraduate and graduate students focusing on quantitative methods, research design, and statistical regression in the social and behavioral sciences, political science, and economics.
+-Expanded material to help students overcome "math anxiety" -Expanded material on multicollinearity, heteroskedasticity, and robust standard errors

+This well-paced book is ideal for advanced undergraduate and graduate students focusing on quantitative methods, research design, and statistical regression in the social and behavioral sciences, political science, and economics.